Azure/azure-support-scripts/RunCommand/Windows/Windows_Mellanox_Driver_Validation/README.md

 We value your input.
 If you encounter problems with the script or have ideas on how it can be improved, please file an issue in the [Issues](https://github.com/Azure/azure-support-scripts/issues) section of the project.

-## Known Issues

-- On some VM SKUs, `Get-PnpDevice` may not enumerate the Mellanox adapter even when present.
-If the adapter is visible in Device Manager but not detected by the script, run `Get-WmiObject Win32_PnPSignedDriver | Where-Object { $_.DeviceName -match 'Mellanox' }` directly to confirm.